carlonicora/RAW/StorytellingGuide.md

 The number of scenes you should write per-session depends entirely on your tabletop role playing game group.

 So, how is a scene built?
-Well, in its shortest form, a scene has two attributes: a trigger and a required action.
+Well, in its shortest form, a scene has three attributes:  a title, a trigger and a required action.
 Additionally, the scene can contain a goal, some notes and different [building blocks](#the-building-blocks-of-your-world) of the [world building](#world-building).

+- **Title**: for ease of reference I title every scene, referring to the stage of the [Story Circle Session Plot](#session).
+This title is written so that I should understand what I am talking about immediately.
 - **Trigger**: the trigger tells how a scene comes to life, or more simply how and when it starts.
 This is important as it helps you, the Storyteller, to present it in the best possible way.
 - **Required Action**: this is by far **the most important thing you can write down for each scene** and it is the description of what the player characters are supposed to do.
 Don't underestimate this part, as it is equally challenging to consider and easy to oversee.
 Without it, the scene becomes a boring set of information you impose on the players (sometimes is needed, but it is much more fun if the player characters must do something to gain those information).
 Generally I like to start the required action with a verb (*investigate*, *convince*, *fight*, *discuss*, *decide*, *unlock*, ...) because it forces me to put myself in the player characters' shoes.
 - **Notes**: sometimes a scene can have complex interactions.
 I use the notes to summarise everything the player characters need to live or understand in a bullet list.
 Remember that reading while being the Storyteller is not easy, so make sure everything is easily consumable during the session.